joaquinbian/joaquinbian/README.md

   <li>genres</li>
   <li>cast</li>
 </ul>
-<p>This app was made with React Native CLI (no expo) and Typescript.
+<p>This app was made with React Native CLI and Typescript.
 I used themovieDB API, it also has a gradient that changes the background color depends on wich is the principal movie selected.
 In the future i am going to add more features.
 Here are some images:</p>
 <p>
 <img src="https://media.giphy.com/media/T5wbObJ6g6V8D7NeFL/giphy.gif?cid=790b76118973fc6e4fdf5ac27fc7a4cff72afe86869951a6&rid=giphy.gif&ct=g" width="250" heigth="500" display="inline"/>
   <img src="https://media.giphy.com/media/EJhfCUZabaC5UNXZg8/giphy.gif" width="250" heigth="500" display="inline"/>